 Director of Curriculum

-Theresa Drallmeier, M.D., is the Director of Curriculum and Scholarship for the SLU Family Medicine Residency and Assistant Professor of Family & Community Medicine.
+Theresa Drallmeier, M.D., is the director of curriculum and scholarship for the SLU Family Medicine Residency and assistant professor of Family & Community Medicine.
 She received a medical degree from University of Missouri (2014) and completed her Family Medicine residency at the University of New Mexico (2017).
 After a year providing primary care through the St. Louis County Health Department, she joined the SLU Family Medicine Residency in 2018.
 Her passions include providing healthcare to transgender and gender non-conforming persons, using medication-assisted treatment to manage opioid use disorder, and working with the Latinx population.
 She can’t believe her luck at finding a place (Family Care Health Center!) where she gets to work with these disparate populations daily.
 She happily spends her free time with her wife Julie, their golden retriever Maple, and baby Theodore, the newest addition to their family.
-Her favorite pastimes include reading, exploring the fifty states and beyond, and anything that takes her outdoors, including hiking, jogging, and stroller walks through the neighborhood.
+Her favorite pastimes include reading, exploring the 50 states and beyond, and anything that takes her outdoors, including hiking, jogging and stroller walks through the neighborhood.

 Ashley Meyr, M.D.